Fierce Vulnerability

 Participants receive a 30% discount code for the book!

-**An audio version of Fierce Vulnerability will be available March 10.
+**An audio version of Fierce Vulnerability is now available.

 The Journey